radial/core-busyboxplus/curl/README.md

       scp sftp smtp smtps telnet tftp
     * Features: IPv6 Largefile NTLM SSL libz TLS-SRP

+My goal was to make lightweight busybox-based volume-containers solely for managing the configuration "Hub" containers and shared/bind-mounted volume "Axle" containers for the container that actually runs the application, or "Spoke" container.

+Hub containers have the ability to access other containers/servers/web-locations to grab and update configuration using git and/or cURL.
+The possibilities are pretty extensive!

+The default Hub container image is [busyboxplus][bbplus] which includes both cURL and git.
+This image was created as an alternate for those only needing to use cURL to extract their configuration in their Hub containers.
+This image, at 4.23mb, is a significant size savings over [busyboxplus][bbplus] which is around 12.86mb.

 Other busyboxplus flavors include:

 * [Busybox][bb]
 * [Busyboxplus][bbplus]

-My goal was to make lightweight busybox-based volume-containers solely for managing the configuration for other containers that actually run the application, or "Axle" containers.
-The configuration containers, or "Hub" containers, have the ability to access other containers/servers/web-locations to grab and update that configuration using these various cannonical tools.
-The possibilities are pretty extensive!

 [bb]: https://index.docker.io/u/radial/busybox
 [bbplus]: https://index.docker.io/u/radial/busyboxplus